 Annabelle Doherty, Honorary Lecturer in French and Film Studies, School of Literature, Languages & Linguistics

-Raelene Frances, Professor and Dean, ANU College of Arts and Social Sciences
+Raelene Frances, Professor, ANU College of Arts and Social Sciences

 Solène Inceoglu, Lecturer in French Studies, School of Literature, Languages & Linguistics